shrutiraj3134/Ecommerce-Recommendation-Engine-AI/README.md

 - `app/` : Production ready scripts hosting custom styled layouts and inferencing execution logic.

 ---
-*Developed as a core technical deliverable for the Data Analytics Internship Portfolio by Shruti.*
+*Developed as a core technical deliverable for the Data Analytics Internship Portfolio by Shruti Raj.*